The Insurance and Reinsurance Law Review: United Arab Emirates

 The procedure for providing notice of a claim will usually be set out in the insurance policy itself.
 The Code of Conduct provides that insurers must set out a clear mechanism for processing claims, including documentation requirements and time periods.51

 Currently, there are no specific consequences for late notification in relation to insurance contracts.
 Instead, the general principles relating to breach of contract will apply.
 However, a term in the insurance policy that permits insurers to avoid the policy in the event of late notification will be void under UAE law, provided the insured has a reasonable excuse for the delay.52

 The limitation period for issuing legal proceedings under insurance contracts is three years from the occurrence of the incident, or from the date of the insured having knowledge of that occurrence.53 The limitation period in respect of marine insurance is generally two years from the date of the incident (with specific provisions dealing with claims in relation to vessels and cargo), or where a third party makes a claim against the insured.54 Further, limitation is suspended under marine insurance by 'registered letter or delivery of other documents relating to the claim',55 or a 'legal excuse'.56

 Parties to contracts (including insurance contracts) governed by UAE law are subject to the obligation to perform the contract in good faith; this includes an obligation on the insurer to exercise good faith in paying claims.57 It follows that it may, theoretically, be possible for the insured to claim damages for breach of this duty of good faith when adjusting and settling claims (i.e., this would be similar to the punitive 'bad faith' claims), to claim damages for consequential losses flowing from the insurer's breach, or both.

 i Jurisdiction, choice of law and arbitration clauses

-For an arbitration clause to be valid under the Arbitration Law, the following formalities must be observed:
+In order for an arbitration clause to be valid under the Arbitration Law, the following formalities must be observed: